 Significantly, both the Cuantianhou spaceplane and the Yunxing commercial passenger jet bear a striking resemblance to the iconic American SR-71 Blackbird, raising the question: is this a leap forward in aerospace innovation or another example of China simply copying U.S. designs?

 Space Transportation announced in late October that it had successfully completed test flights of the Yunxing prototype.
-According to reports in Chinese media, the Yunxing is envisioned as a supersonic commercial aircraft capable of reaching speeds of up to Mach 4—over 1,535 mph.
+According to reports in Chinese media, the Yunxing is envisioned as a supersonic commercial aircraft capable of reaching speeds of up to Mach 4—up to 3,069 mph (depending on the altitude).

 At more than twice the speed of the world’s only successful supersonic passenger jet, the Concorde, the Yunxing could transport passengers from Beijing to New York in less than two hours, revolutionizing long-distance travel.
 The company aims to launch the first full-scale Yunxing supersonic passenger jet on its maiden flight by 2027.